 Jackie Sibley – Montessori Teacher

 Jackie has always been deeply involved in a non-traditional way of education ever since she was a student at School of the Woods Montessori in Houston, TX, from 6th-12th grade.
 Upon graduating, she was immediately drawn towards eventually becoming a Montessori teacher.
 Jackie holds a bachelor’s degree in history with a focus on Russian and English literature from The Evergreen State College.
 She holds AMS Elementary I certification from Montessori Education Institute of the Pacific Northwest (MEIPN), and she has taught in lower elementary Montessori classrooms since 2015.
 Jackie is also a Certified Positive Discipline Montessori Classroom Educator, and she holds a community educator certificate in Orton-Gillingham reading instruction from the Institute for Multi-Sensory Education.
 In her spare time, Jackie enjoys baking, reading, doing yoga, and playing with her cat, Luna (named after Luna Lovegood from the Harry Potter series).
-This is Jackie’s first year at Cedar River Montessori, and she is excited to join LE 2, which is also home to a cat named Luna.
-And Rosie, of course!
+This is Jackie’s second year at Cedar River Montessori.

 Noelle Ames – Assistant Teacher